 Why There Is an Increase in the Suicide Rate

 According to recent studies, the internet has been pointed out as the main factor contributing to the increased rate of suicide.
 Instead of the traditional risk factors such as depression, social media allows normal people to start feeling isolated and inferior.
-This creates a deep set of changes with the actual changes in a relationship, lifestyle, and economic status.
+It creates a deep set of changes with the actual changes in a relationship, lifestyle, and economic status.
 For instance, a person can browse the internet while feeling very lonely.

 In many cases, those who have suicidal feelings tend to keep their feelings because of shame or stigma.
-This only deepens their loneliness and sense of isolation.
+It only deepens their loneliness and sense of isolation.
 Instead of looking for help, they choose to fight it out silently until they realize that coping is no longer possible.
-This is why identifying those who are at risk is a bit hard.
+It is why identifying those who are at risk is a bit hard.
 However, this does not mean that all hope is lost.

-How to help
+How to Help